logseq/docs/db-version.md

 ### Templates

-A template has the new tag `#Template`.
+A template has the tag `#Template`.
 A template allows for block(s) and their children to be easily copied.
 To create a template, write the name of the template in a new block and tag the block with `#Template`.
 Then add children blocks (however many levels deep) under the template block.
 To insert a copy of a template, use the `/Template` command.

 When creating a template block, there is an optional `Apply template to tags` property to use.
 This property provides interesting automation whenever a [tagged node](#tagged-node) is created for a configured tag.
 For example, create a template and configure the property to apply to `#Journal`.
 Now whenever a journal page is created, the template gets applied at the top of the page.
 If a tag is configured with multiple templates, the templates are applied in succession.
 When a tagged node is a block instead of a page e.g. `#Task`, the template is applied as the first child of the block.
 Templates can apply to built-in and user tags.

-### More New Tags
+### More Tags

-Here are more new tags that are built-in, most of which are created with `/` commands:
+Here are more tags that are built-in, most of which are created with `/` commands:
 * `#Code` - Create a code block with the `/Code block` command or by typing the backtick ` three times.
 * `#Quote` - Create a quote block with the `/Quote` command or by typing `>`.
 * `#Math` - Create a math block written as LaTeX with the `/Math block` command.